 – MinBTSize: the minimum allowed binary tree leaf node size

-In one example of the QTBT partitioning structure, the CTU size is set as 128×128 luma samples with two corresponding 64×64 blocks of chroma samples, the MinQTSize is set as 16×16, the MaxBTSize is set as 64×64, the MinBTSize (for both width and height) is set as 4, and the MaxBTDepth is set as 4.
+In one example of the QTBT partitioning structure, the CTU size is set as 128×128 luma samples with two corresponding 64×64 blocks of chroma samples, the MinQTSize is set as 16×16, the MaxBTSize is set as 64×64, the MinBTSize (for both width and height) is set as 4×4, and the MaxBTDepth is set as 4.
 The quadtree partitioning is applied to the CTU first to generate quadtree leaf nodes.
 The quadtree leaf nodes may have a size from 16×16 (i.e., the MinQTSize) to 128×128 (i.e., the CTU size).
 If the leaf quadtree node is 128×128, it will not be further split by the binary tree since the size exceeds the MaxBTSize (i.e., 64×64).
 Otherwise, the leaf quadtree node could be further partitioned by the binary tree.
 Therefore, the quadtree leaf node is also the root node for the binary tree and it has the binary tree depth as 0.
-When the binary tree depth reaches MaxBTDepth (i.e., 4), it implies that no further splitting.
-When the binary tree node has width equal to MinBTSize (i.e., 4), I c t implies no further horizontal splitting.
-Similarly, when the binary tree node has height equal to MinBTSize, it implies no further vertical splitting.
-The leaf nodes of the binary tree are namely CUs further processed by prediction and transform without any further partitioning.
+When the binary tree depth reaches MaxBTDepth (i.e., 4), no further splitting is considered.
+When the binary tree node has width equal to MinBTSize (i.e., 4), no further horizontal splitting is considered.
+Similarly, when the binary tree node has height equal to MinBTSize, no further vertical splitting is considered.
+The leaf nodes of the binary tree are further processed by prediction and transform processing without any further partitioning.
+In the JEM, the maximum CTU size is 256×256 luma samples.